CoCoSol007/hexing/README.md

 - **Pixel Coordinate Conversion**: Convert hexagonal positions to pixel coordinates for graphical use.
 - **Reflection and Rotation**: Apply reflection and rotation to hexagonal positions.
 - **Ring and Spiral Iterators**: Obtain positions in a ring or spiral around a central position.
+- **Bounding**: Calculate if a point is within a hexagonal bounding box.
 - **Line Iterators**: Obtain positions along a line between two hexagonal positions.
 - **Number Trait**: Allow generic calculations with various numeric types.
 - **Serialization and Deserialization**: Serialize and deserialize hexagonal positions and directions with the `serde` feature.